 C1 Numeration & Problem Solving with Whole Numbers Student Book and Skill Builders (SB) C2 Fractions, Decimals & Percents Student Book and Skill Builders (SB) C3 Geometry & Measurement Student Book and Skill Builders (SB) b.
 Interpret division of a whole number by a unit fraction, and compute such quotients.
-Fro example, create a story context for $4 \div (1/5)$, and use a visual fraction model to show the quotient.
+For example, create a story context for $4 \div (1/5)$, and use a visual fraction model to show the quotient.
 Use the relationship between multiplication and division to explain that $4 \div (1/5) = 20$ because $20 \times (1/5) = 4$.
-54 SB: 20-2 c.
-Solve real world problems involving division of unit fractions by non-zero whole numbers, and division of whole numbers by unit fractions, e.g., by using visual fraction models and equations to represent the problem.
-For example, how much chocolate will each person get if 3 people share 1/2 lb of chocolate equally?
-How many 1/3-cup servings are in 2 cups of raisins?
-55 SB: 20-3 5.MD MEASUREMENT AND DATA Convert like measurement within a given measurement system.
-1. Convert among different-sized standard measurement units within a given measurement system (e.g., convert 5 cm to 0.05 m), and use these conversions in solving multi-step, real world problems.
-32, 33, 35, 54-57 SB: 36-3, 36-6, 40-2, 41-1, 41-2, 42-1 to 42-3 Represent and interpret data.
+54 SB: 20-2 C. Solve real-world problems involving division of unit fractions by non-zero whole numbers and division of whole numbers by unit fractions, for example, by using visual fraction models and equations to represent the problem.
+For example, how much chocolate will each person get if three people share 1/2 lb. of chocolate equally?
+How many 1/3-cup servings are in two cups of raisins?
+58 5.MD MEASUREMENT AND DATA 3.IVID Convert like measurement within a given measurement system.
+5.MD.1 Convert among different-sized standard measurement units within a given measurement system (for example, convert 5 cm to 0.05 m); use these conversions in solving multi-step, real-world problems.
+32, 33, 35, 51, 52, 54-57 SB : 36-3, 36-6, 40-2, 41-1, 41-2, 42-1, 42-2 Represent and interpret data.
 2. Make a line plot to display a data set of measurements in fractions of a unit (1/2, 1/4, 1/8).
 Use operations on fractions for this grade to solve problems involving information presented in line plots.
 For example, given different measurements of liquid in identical beakers, find the amount of liquid each beaker would contain if the total amount in all the beakers were redistributed equally.
-Geometric measurement: understand concepts of volume and relate volume to multiplication and to addition.
-3. Recognize volume as a attribute of solid figures and understand concepts of volume measurement. a.
-A cube with side length 1 unit called a "unit cube," is said to have "one cubic unit" of volume, and can be used to measure volume.
+Understand concepts of geometric measurement and volume, as well as how multiplication and addition relate to volume.
+5.MD.3 Recognize volume as an attribute of solid figures and understand concepts of volume measurement. a.
+A cube with side length one unit, called a "unit cube," is said to have "one cubic unit" of volume, and can be used to measure volume.
 47 b.
 A solid figure which can be packed without gaps or overlaps using n unit cubes is said to have a volume of n cubic units.
-47 SB: 39-1, 39-3 4.
-Measure volumes by counting unit cubes, using cubic cm, cubic in, cubic ft, and improvised units.
-47, 48 SB: 39-2 5.
-Relate volume to the operations of multiplication and addition and solve real world and mathematical problems involving volume.
+47 5.MD.4 Measure volumes by counting unit cubes, using cubic cm, cubic in., cubic ft., and improvised units.
+47, 48 SB: 39-1 to 39-3